schwittlick/tripoly/README.md

     12. when you join the game it should cost a small fee
     13. add a refill entrypoint to stock up on funds
     14. send nft price to the contract instead of owner
+    15. branding & communication to talk about the project

 ### notes